Flire1/PlayerManager/README.md

 Current functionality includes:

 - ✅ Viewing + editing detailed player stats (health, hunger, gamemode, ping, etc.)
-- 🦶 Kicking players with preset or custom reasons
+- 🦶 Kicking players with presets or custom reasons
 - 🔨 Baning players with presets or custom reasons + custom durations
+- 📦 Edit inventories and enderchest with ease
+- 🎬 Preform actions on players (Teleport, Freeze, Godmode, Flight)
+- 🙋 Change player identity (Name, Tab List Name)
 - 🔄 Much more on the way!

 Built to be modular, intuitive, and perfect for server moderation teams.